-Review all of the various links, but pay particular attention to My Finances and To Do List.
+Review all of the various links, but pay particular attention to My Finances and My Financial Aid Button.

-Under My Finances you can review your bill, sign up for e-Refunds, view, accept, reduce, or decline all aid offered to you.
+Under My Finances you can review your bill, sign up for e-Refunds.
 Once your billing statements have been created each semester (about a month prior to the first day of classes), the link to "MaxPay" will be the best place to see your charges and your financial aid together in one place.